vijay-0108/ipldataanalysis/README.md

 This dataset provides a rich foundation for exploring various aspects of IPL match dynamics, team strategies, and individual performances.

+---

+## 📊 Data Analysis Performed

+- Total matches played per season
+- Most successful teams by total wins
+- Toss winner vs match winner correlation
+- Top venues and cities by number of matches
+- Players with most "Player of the Match" awards
+- Result types (win by runs, wickets, super overs, etc.)
+- Margin of victories (by runs or wickets)

+---

 ## 🛠️ Libraries Used

 - Python 🐍